 Regardless of whether you are a fantastic employer to work for, it is inevitable that at some point, and perhaps with regularity, you will need to rely on your contracts of employment, policies and procedures to either ensure your staff know your rules and adhere to them or perhaps to deal with disciplinary or absence issues or staff complaints or grievances.

-It is also almost certain that your business will have different types of employees, not only in terms of their roles, as some may be admin staff and others sales or management, but also in terms of seniority.
+It is also almost certain that your business will have different types of employees. there will be different job roles and seniority.
 You may have part-time staff, staff on so-called zero hours contracts, temporary staff, staff who work outside of the office, perhaps at home or very senior employees.
 A single contract template is unlikely to meet your business needs.

 At Darlingtons, one of the clear benefits we offer is that we don’t just prepare contracts for clients, we ensure that clients understand why a contract is drafted the way it is, the underlying risks and we offer support going forwards.